Daniel Conn

-He has also appeared on Geordie Shore Season 6 as the personal trainer.
-Dan had a romance with Vicky Pattison and also appeared alongside her in season 1 of Ex on the Beach.

 Playing career

-A Wellington Cowboys & St Johns Dubbo junior, Conn played for the Canterbury Bulldogs and Gold Coast Titans.
+Conn was a Wellington Cowboys & St Johns Dubbo junior.
+Conn made his first grade debut for Canterbury in round 11 of the 2005 NRL season against Melbourne.
+In 2007, Conn joined the Gold Coast and was an inaugural squad member in the clubs first year.

 The Sydney Roosters signed Conn in 2010.
+Conn played in the Sydney Roosters 2010 NRL Grand Final loss against St. George Illawarra.
 In 2011 he was forced to retire at age 25 due to spinal cord injuries.

 Controversies

 Michael Weyman incident

 In round 4, 2008, while playing for the Gold Coast Titans Conn vigorously tackled then-Canberra Raiders forward Michael Weyman with a swinging arm.
 Weyman reacted poorly and threw punches after the play the ball, breaking Conn's nose.
 Conn was forced off the field through the blood rule, and Weyman was sent off and banned for six matches.

-The two went head to head again in the 2010 NRL Grand Final when Conn, playing for the Sydney Roosters, was booked for a high shot on the then-Dragons forward.
-The Roosters lost the Grand Final 32–8.
+The two went head to head again in the 2010 NRL Grand Final when Conn, playing for the Sydney Roosters, was booked for a high shot on the then-St. George Illawarra forward.